 You can receive Stafford loans without a cosigner.
 There are two different types of loans that are available to both graduate and undergraduate students – subsidized and unsubsidized.

 For starters, an unsubsidized loan is not awarded based on any type of financial need, which means you do not have to meet any special financial requirements and you do not have to worry about being denied.
 With an unsubsidized loan, interest does accrue while the student is attending school and you have the option to pay the interest only while in school, if you want.

 The amount you can borrow will depend on the cost of attendance for your school, but there are loan limits, which means you can only borrow a certain amount of money over the course of your schooling.

 Subsidized loans are similar to unsubsidized except that they are awarded to students who have financial need.
-This means that you will need to prove your financial need to qualify, but not all students will.
+This means that you will need to prove your financial need to qualify, and many students will not.
 When in school, interest does not accrue on these loans.
 In fact, the government pays the interest on them while students are in school and during other periods of deferment (such as when you fun into financial trouble).

 2. Parent PLUS Loan